Mike Williams' lobbying work for Lime alarming: academic

 "Until the Lime scandal has occurred, I don't think anyone would have been aware that Williams was being paid to represent that company."

-Williams is a former Labour Party president, LTSA director and a founding board member of Auckland Transport, where he remained a director for five years until 2014.
+Williams is a former Labour Party president, NZTA director and a founding board member of Auckland Transport, where he remained a director for five years until 2014.

 The backroom power-player arranged meetings for Lime with Transport Minister Phil Twyford, and key staff at Auckland Council agency AT both before and after Lime's mid-October launch.